If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 If you’re just getting started, I recommend grabbing a light or medium roast from Ethiopia, Kenya, or Colombia.

-Once you taste how much nuance a good V60 brew can bring out, it’s hard to go back.
+Once you experience the nuance a good V60 brew can bring out, it’s hard to go back.

 Medium roasted and dark roasted coffee beans next to each other.